arnaudbos/i-rant/content/loom-part-3-async.md

 ### Pulse threads

 Threads whose names begin with `pulse` come from `boundedPulseExecutor`.
-The only places where this _Executor_ is used is when scheduling the heartbeat requests from within `getThingy` and from the "pulse" _Runnable_ itself:
+The only places where this _Executor_ is used is when scheduling the heartbeat requests, from within `getThingy` and from the "pulse" _Runnable_ itself:

 `boundedPulseExecutor.schedule(pulse, 2_000L, TimeUnit.MILLISECONDS);`